wp-cli/handbook/commands/config/set.md

 : Place the value into the wp-config.php file as is, instead of as a quoted string.

 [\--anchor=&lt;anchor&gt;]
 : Anchor string where additions of new values are anchored around.
 Defaults to "/* That's all, stop editing!".
+The special case "EOF" string uses the end of the file as the anchor.

 [\--placement=&lt;placement&gt;]
 : Where to place the new values in relation to the anchor string.